 Absolute, perfect, unlimited will of Allah (‘Azza wa jalla).
 One of the seven attributes of Allah.
 Irâdah has a more extensive and general meaning than will.
 Will is to choose among the options.
-Irâdah is related to the things that are not existent.
+Irâdah is related to things that do not exist.
 Irâdah specifies and determines the results and existence of a thing.

-The Answer: All beings both indicate and testify to an all-encompassing ‘ilm, and they point to the universal Irâdah of the owner of that all-encompassing ‘ilm.
+The Answer: Just as all beings indicate and testify to an all-encompassing ‘ilm, so too they indicate the universal Irâdah of the owner of that all-encompassing ‘ilm.
 It is as follows:

-So, you can see for yourself just how mistaken and contrary to the haqiqah it is to say of events, all of which come into existence through Ilahî will, "Naturally, naturally," instead of, "Inshallah, Inshallah."
-The Letters (289- 291 )
+Thus, compare how mistaken and contrary to the haqiqah it is to say knowingly “Natural, natural,” of actions, states and matters, which come into existence through the will of Allah, instead of, “Insha’Allah, Insha’Allah”.

 “اَللّٰهُ اَكْبَرُ مِنْ كُلِّ شَيْءٍ قُدْرَةً وَعِلْمًا اِذْ هُوَ الْمُرِيدُ لِكُلِّ شَيْءٍ مَاشَاءَ اللّٰهُ كَانَ وَمَا لَمْ يَشَاْ لَمْ يَكُنْ اِذْ تَنْظِيمُ اِيجَادِ الْمَصْنُوعَاتِ ذَاتًا وَصِفَةً وَمَاهِيَّةً وَهُوِيَّةً مِنْ بَيْنِ اْلاِمْكَانَاتِ الْغَيْرِ الْمَحْدُودَةِ وَالطُّرُقِ الْعَقِيمَةِ وَاْلاِحْتِمَالاَتِ الْمُشَوَّشَةِ وَسُيُولِ الْعَنَاصِرِ الْمُتَشَاكِسَةِ وَاْلاَمْثَالِ الْمُتَشَابِهَةِ بِهذَا النِّظَامِ اْلاَدَقِّ اْلاَرَقِّ وَتَوْزِينُهَا بِهذَا الْمِيزَانِ الْحَسَّاسِ الْجَسَّاسِ وَتَمْيِيزُهَا بِهذِهِ التَّعَيُّنَاتِ الْمُزَيَّنَةِ الْمُنْتَظَمَةِ وَخَلْقُ الْمُخْتَلِفَاتِ الْمُنْتَظَمَاتِ الْحَيَوِيَّةِ مِنَ الْبَسِيطِ الْجَامِدِ الْمَيِّتِ كَاْلاِنْسَانِ بِجِهَازَاتِهِ مِنَ النُّطْفَةِ وَالطَّيْرِ بِجَوَارِحِهِ مِنَ الْبَيْضَةِ وَالشَّجَرَةِ بِاَعْضَائِهَا مِنَ النُّوَاةِ وَالْحَبَّةِ تَدُلُّ عَلَى اَنَّ كُلَّ شَيْءٍ بِاِرَادَتِهِ تَعَالَى وَاِخْتِيَارِهِ وَقَصْدِهِ وَمَشِيئَتِهِ سُبْحَانَهُ كَمَا اَنَّ تَوَافُقَ اْلاَشْيَاءِ فِى اَسَاسَاتِ اْلاَعْضَاءِ النَّوْعِيَّةِ وَالْجِنْسِيَّةِ يَدُلُّ عَلَى اَنَّ صَانِعَ تِلْكَ اْلاَفْرَادِ وَاحِدٌ اَحَدٌ كَذلِكَ اَنَّ تَمَايُزَهَا بِالتَّشَخُّصَاتِ الْمُتَمَايِزَاتِ وَالتَّعَيُّنَاتِ الْمُنْتَظَمَةِ يَدُلُّ عَلَى اَنَّ ذلِكَ الصَّانِعَ الْوَاحِدَ اْلاَحَدَ فَاعِلٌ مُخْتَارٌ يَفْعَلُ مَا يَشَاءُ وَيَحْكُمُ مَا يُرِيدُ